 Immigration help – What can you do while you wait for a green card?

 “You can be in the country, but you can’t be working,” says Ricci, who has been helping a religious worker get a green card since 2015.
-Even though she isn’t allowed to work while she waits, she also can’t return to her home country because then she’ll have to start the process all over again.
+Even though she isn’t allowed to work while waiting, she also can’t return to her home country because then she’ll have to start the process all over again.

-“She basically has to sit home twiddling her thumbs.
+“She has to sit home twiddling her thumbs.
 This creates a disincentive to legal immigration,” Ricci says.

-Investing in the U.S. can expedite matters
+Immigration help – Investing in the U.S. can expedite matters

 Immigration is becoming more difficult